 In 1985, graduate degree programs were introduced at the University.
 The Alan Shawn Feinstein Graduate School now offers an M.B.A. degree program in Global Business Leadership with concentrations in Accounting, Financial Management, International Trade, Marketing and Organizational Leadership.
-It also offers an M.B.A. degree program in Hospitality and Tourism Global Business Leadership with concentrations in Event Leadership, Finance, Marketing and Tourism Planning.
+It also offers an M.B.A. degree program in Hospitality and Tourism with concentrations in Event Leadership, Finance, Marketing and Tourism Planning.
 The Center for Education offers a master's degree in Teacher Education in Business or Food Service, and a Doctor of Education degree in Educational Leadership.

 In 1992, a joint educational agreement allowed the University to begin programs on the campus of the IHM Business School in Göteborg, Sweden.
-Johnson & Wales established a formal, independent learning site there in 1994, giving Business and Hospitality students the opportunity to complete one year of study in Sweden and finish their degrees at one of the University's domestic campuses.
+Johnson & Wales established a formal, independent learning site there from 1994-2004, giving business and hospitality students the opportunity to complete one year of study in Sweden and finish their degrees at one of the University's domestic campuses.